agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-Interestingly, in the 1950s the most cited articles within cluster 12 were Machlup's [-@machlupMarginal1946] and Friedman's [@friedmanUtility1948], both of which relied heavily on "as if" reasoning, notably to justify the assumption of expected utility.
+Interestingly, in the 1950s the most cited articles within cluster 12 were Machlup's [-@machlupMarginal1946] and Friedman's [@friedmanUtility1948], both of which relied heavily on "as if" reasoning, notably to justify, in the latter, the behavior of agents regarding expected utility.

 Shifts in the discipline's methodology are also captured by semantic cluster 9, which gathers sentences in which authors reflect on their own